spilgames/erl-cache/README.md

 <img src="doc/images/erl_cache.png" style="max-height: 500px;"/>

-erl_cache_server holds the actual cache in its own protected ets table and implements the logic behind the refreshing stale entries when hit and the eviction of old entries
+erl_cache_server holds the actual cache in its own protected ets table and implements the logic behind the refreshing overdue entries when hit and the eviction of old entries

 <h3> Status of an entry</h3>

 Every cached entry can be in one of the following three states:
 <li> Valid: any request of that key will result in a hit and the stored value will be returned.
 An
 entry is in the valid state as long as indicated by the <code>validity</code> option.</li>
-<li> Stale: the entry <code>validity</code> period has passed but  <code>validity + evict</code>
+<li> Overdue: the entry <code>validity</code> period has passed but  <code>validity + evict</code>
 period hasn't.
-Any request for a key in such state will be considered a stale hit and never a miss.
+Any request for a key in such state will be considered a overdue hit and never a miss.
 In case a <code>refresh_callback</code> was specified for the entry when set, the value will be refreshed and set back to valid state.
 Depending on whether the <code>wait_for_refresh</code>, the client will be served the old value or the refreshed one.</li>